7.3 UB-04 / CMS-1450 (Institutional) Claim

 030xLaboratory

-• Occurrence span codes (FL 35–36) report a date range, such as a qualifying inpatient stay before SNF care.
+• Occurrence span codes (FLs 35–36) report a date range, such as the qualifying 3-day inpatient stay (span code 70/74) that must precede covered SNF care.

 CMS-1500 vs UB-04: Choosing the Right Form

 The deciding factor is who is billing, not the patient's diagnosis.
-A physician who treats a patient inside a hospital still bills the CMS-1500/837P for the professional component; the hospital bills the UB-04/837I for the facility component (room, nursing, supplies).
+A physician who treats a patient inside a hospital still bills the CMS-1500/837P for the professional component; the hospital bills the UB-04/837I for the facility component (room, nursing, supplies, OR time).
 Many inpatient encounters therefore generate both a professional and an institutional claim.

 Test Your Knowledge